criblio/helm-charts/README.md

 # Upgrading

 Upgrading LogStream to new bits is easy.
 Update the repo, and then upgrade each chart version.
-Add `--version X.Y.Z` if you want to [specify a particular version](https://helm.sh/docs/helm/helm_upgrade/).
+The example below updates to the current version, but you can append `--version X.Y.Z` if you want to [specify a particular version](https://helm.sh/docs/helm/helm_upgrade/).

 ```
 helm repo update